-What Is a Salary History and Why Do Employers Want Them?
+What Is a Salary History

 For example, a salary history item should provide the following information:

-Employer: J.C.
+- Employer: J.C.
 Smith and Associates

-Will Your Applicants Respond to Your Request for Salary History Information?
+Will Your Applicants Respond to Your Request?

 Articles proliferate online about how an applicant can respond to this request without providing your requested information.
 As an employer, you need to decide how important having the information is in your selection process.

 Many good candidates feel that it is a violation of their privacy and that providing the information puts them at a distinct disadvantage in a salary negotiation.
-So, asking for a salary history may alienate people you want to hire.
+So, asking for a salary history may alienate some people you want to hire.

-- The information tells the manager if he can afford to hire the applicant.
+The salary history information tells the hiring manager if they can afford you.
 If the applicant’s current salary, benefits, and total compensation surpass what is available within the budgeted salary range, the information saves the employer and the applicant time and energy.
 Additionally, the employer assumes that you expect a raise if you change employers, so this information tells the manager if they can afford to meet your expectations.

 Employers assume that your current or former employers did their homework about your compensation package.
 This compensation package tells the prospective employer about how your employer valued your services, the market in which their jobs are competing, and what they will need to pay to attract you to their employment.

 In a poor economic climate, candidates may be willing to accept less compensation—even substantially less—to obtain employment.
-In positive economic times, when job searchers rule the market and employers are routinely competing for highly qualified talent, you may be alienating the quality applicants you need to fill increasingly hard to fill jobs when you ask for salary history.
+In positive economic times— when job searchers rule the market—you may be alienating the quality applicants you need to fill increasingly hard to fill jobs.

 When to Ask for a Salary History